shin10kudev/weekend-code-challenge/README.md

 ![weekend-code-challenge-centered](https://user-images.githubusercontent.com/6524512/102009004-f07c1b80-3d77-11eb-95ad-2a4b5ea3229f.png)

 A collection of coding problems and their solutions.
-Practical, real-world coding puzzles that will sharpen your skills -- and tiny enough that you can work on at your leisure over the weekend.
+Practical, real-world coding puzzles that will sharpen your skills, which are small enough that you can complete at your leisure over the weekend.

 ## How to use weekend code challenge